Taiko2k/Tauon/docs/guide.md

 ### Outbound Streaming / Broadcasting

-From player click MENU from top bar and select 'Start Broadcast' from menu.
+From player top bar click MENU and select 'Start Broadcast'.
 You should then see a blue highlight that shows the currently streaming track.
-From track context menu you can select 'Broadcast This' to play a track immediately.
+You can right click a track and select 'Broadcast This' to stream a track immediately.

 The stream can be reached at http://localhost:8000.
 You can connect by opening the link in a media player or web browser (tends to be a little bit unreliable with some browsers, try refreshing the page if playback stalls).